kizunanocoin/docs/docs/running-a-node/configuration.md

 !!! danger "Dangerous RPC calls controlled by `enable_control`"
 	Due to the sensitive or dangerous nature of these calls, **caution should be used when considering setting `enable_control` to `true`** in your config file.
 It is highly recommended to **only enable this when RPC ports are listening exclusively to local or loopback IP addresses** or other measure are put in place outside the node to limit RPC access to dangerous calls.
 For more details see the [Node Security page](security.md).

-More advanced options for controlling the process the RPC server runs under can be found in the [Running Nano as a service guide](../integration-guides/advanced.md#running-nano-as-a-service).
+More advanced options for controlling the process the RPC server runs under can be found in the [Running KIZUNANO COIN as a service guide](../integration-guides/advanced.md#running-nano-as-a-service).

 #### logging.stable_log_filename